floriangollnow/zdc_brazil/README.md

 all data used are openly accessible.
 Replication data is available upon request.

 ## Dependencies
-Code was written R 4.1.0, land use and deforestation data was extracted via Google Earth Engine.
+Code was written in R 4.1.0, land use and deforestation data was extracted via Google Earth Engine (GEE).
 R Packages required include tidyverse, sf, raster, and did.

 ##Summary of scripts
 0. data preparation (base for all)